 1971 Home Shirt

 They have a wide selection of retro Crystal Palace shirts over the recent years.
-They include this highly collectable home shirt worn from 1971-72 as the Eagles scrapped against relegation from Division One.
+They include this the highly collectable home shirt worn from 1971-72 as the Eagles scrapped against relegation from Division One.
 They finished 20th on 29 points and one place above the relegation zone.

-This was a period of perennial fights against relegation, after getting promoted to the top tier of English football in 1969, they finished one place clear of relegation, three places clear of relegation and then one place clear of relegation again before eventually getting relegated in the 1972-73.
+This was a period of perennial fights against relegation, after getting promoted to the top tier of English football in 1969, they finished one place clear of relegation, three places clear of relegation and then one place clear of relegation again before eventually getting relegated in the 1972-73 season.
 They then suffered the ignominy of getting relegated from Division Two the following season.

 2008 Away Shirt

 This classic yellow away shirt marked Palace’s fourth successive season in the second tier of English football.
 The previous season had seen them make the play-offs, but they could only manage 15th place in 2008-09.